46 dead after heavy rains, landslides in northern India

 LUCKNOW, India (AP) — At least 46 people have died and several are missing after floods triggered by heavy rains hit the northern Indian state of Uttarakhand, officials said Wednesday.

-Rescuers worked through the night to retrieve bodies stuck in debris and to evacuate those in vulnerable areas, said S A Murugeshan, secretary of the state’s disaster management.
+Rescuers worked through the night to retrieve bodies stuck in debris and to evacuate those in vulnerable areas, said S.A.
+Murugeshan, secretary of the state’s disaster management.
 On Tuesday, officials said 22 people were killed by the rains.

 The mountainous state has seen incessant rains for the past three days, flooding roads, destroying bridges and causing landslides in which several homes were washed away.
 The situation has prompted help from more than 2,000 members of the paramilitary and civil police.